 - There are 73,298 small businesses.
 That’s 99.1% of all Alaska businesses.

-- In 2019, small businesses received 111 SBA (Small Business Administration) loans. $65,000,000 in total.
-This was to assist SMB owners to build their businesses and boost the economy.
+- In 2019, small businesses received 111 SBA (Small Business Administration) loans totaling $65,000,000.
+This was to assist SMB owners with building their businesses and boost the economy.

 - 137,271 individuals are employed by small businesses in the state.
 That’s 52.4% of all Alaska employees.

 - During a recent survey by Alaska SBDC, 25% of survey respondents identified operational costs, including shipping costs, as a major barrier to doing business.
 Other challenges include sourcing funding, finding qualified employees, and the economy.